goxan/PyGRanking/README.md

 # ML-prototype

-This repo contains prototype version of the neural-network based algorithm to predict the rank of the issues, based on the currently solved issue.
+This repository contains capabilities for testing the features that will be implemented in future versions of [0pdd](https://github.com/yegor256/0pdd) tool.
+Those features based on the neural-network based algorithm to to predict the rank of the issues, based on the currently solved issue.
+For more detailed information about the approach that we use, please refer to our paper [link to the paper]()

 **It's important to know, that system will not work if**
 1. The repo do not have closed issues